LegacyModdingMC/UniMixins/README.md

 ### What do the "extras" do anyway?

-* SpongeMixins, Grimoire, MixinBooterLegacy, GasStation and GTNHMixins offer various ways to let you mix into the classes of non-coremods.
+* SpongeMixins, Grimoire, MixinBooterLegacy, and GTNHMixins offer various ways to let you mix into the classes of non-coremods.
 (This is something Mixin does not natively support, since all of its phases occur before Forge discovers non-coremods and puts them on the classpath.)
-    - **MixinBooterLegacy**, **GasStation** and **GTNHMixins** add a "late" mixin phase that is fired right before the first mod construction event is dispatched.
+    - **MixinBooterLegacy** and **GTNHMixins** add a "late" mixin phase that is fired right before the first mod construction event is dispatched.
 At this point all mods have been discovered.
     - **SpongeMixins** lets you manually add mods to the classpath early using their file names.
 An old, hacky solution.
     - We recommend new mods to use **GTNHMixins** as it's the most actively used and maintained option.
 * **Mixingasm** fixes [a Mixin issue](https://github.com/SpongePowered/Mixin/issues/309) that breaks some ASM transformers due to Mixin altering how they are called.